SAP-samples/teched2021-INT261/README.md

 ## Requirements

-The requirements to follow the exercises in this repository are a trial account (in data center US10 or AP21) in SAP Business Technology Platform and subscription to SAP Workflow Management and SAP Intelligent RPA, as described here in [Exercise0 - Introduction and Setup](exercises/exercise0/).
+The requirements to follow the exercises in this repository are a trial account (in data center US10) in SAP Business Technology Platform and subscription to SAP Workflow Management and SAP Intelligent RPA, as described here in [Exercise0 - Introduction and Setup](exercises/exercise0/).
 A **Windows machine** (to execute the bot created with SAP Intelligent RPA) is required to run the entire workshop.

 ## Exercises